 In the digital era, photography has certainly become a staple of everyday life.
-We’re being exposed to all kinds of imagery 24/7 and many of us have lost the ability to stop and contemplate images in detail.
+We see all kinds of imagery 24/7!
+Many of us have lost the ability to stop and contemplate images in detail.
 Because of this, photography galleries represent a perfect getaway for anyone who would like to enjoy photography the “old-fashioned” way – framed and hung.

-Hamiltons gallery was founded in London in 1977 and it consists of a former rackets court and music room of the Courtauld family.
+Hamiltons gallery was founded in London in 1977.
+It consists of a former rackets court and music room of the Courtauld family.
 Nowadays, this gallery specializes in works by modern masters of photography.